 VUMC requires that all applicants to the allied health certificate programs must have a high school diploma, GED, or recognized equivalent.
-Further, VUMC allows an applicant to submit a copy of a post-secondary degree (i.e., Associate's, Bachelor's or Master's) in lieu of a copy of the high school diploma.
+A high school diploma or recognized equivalent.
+Further, VUMC allows an applicant to submit a copy of a post-secondary degree (i.e., Associate's, Bachelor's or Master's) in lieu of a copy of the high school diploma.:

-Applicants to the Medical Laboratory Science program must:
+Bachelor's degree from an accredited college or university

-- Possess a bachelor's degree from an accredited college or university OR - Be eligible to receive a bachelor's degree from one of the program's academic affiliated schools upon successful completion of the clinical year in the VUMC Medical Laboratory Science program.
+OR

-Eligible are required to have a minimum of three years (90 semester or 136 quarter hours) of college credits at an affiliated accredited college or university.
+• Eligibility to receive the bachelor's degree from one of the program's academic affiliated schools upon successful completion of the clinical year in the VUMC Medical Laboratory Science program.
+Individuals who are considered eligible are required to have completed a minimum of three years (90 semester or 136 quarter hours) of college credits at an affiliated accredited college or university.
+The three-year applicant must submit verification that all academic requirements for graduation have been met.
+After successful completion of the clinical year (that is, the VUMC Medical Laboratory Science Program), the student will be awarded a baccalaureate degree from the accredited college or university and receive a certificate of completion from Vanderbilt University Medical Center Programs in Allied Health.

-Out of the 90 total semester hours (136 quarter hours) required for acceptance into the program, qualified applicants must complete the following with a total and science (biology and chemistry) GPA of 2.5 or greater before starting the program:
+Out of the 90 total semester hours (136 quarter hours) required for acceptance into the program, a minimum number of classes and hours are required in the following concentrations:

-- At least 16 semester hours or 24 quarter hours of Chemistry - 1.
-Required: General or College Chemistry I, General or College Chemistry II, Organic Chemistry or Biochemistry - 2.
-Recommended: Quantitative Analytical Chemistry, Clinical Instrumentation - At least 16 semester or 24 quarter hours of Biological Sciences - 1.
+- A minimum of 16 semester hours or 24 quarter hours of Chemistry - 1.
+Required: Organic Chemistry or Biochemistry - 2.
+Recommended: Quantitative Analytical Chemistry, Clinical Instrumentation - A minimum of 16 semester or 24 quarter hours of Biological Sciences - 1.
 Required: Microbiology, Immunology (these are separate courses) - 2.
-Recommended: Genetics, Anatomy & Physiology - At least 3 semester hours or 4.5 quarter hour of College Mathematics (at College Algebra level or higher)
+Recommended: Genetics, Anatomy & Physiology - A minimum of 3 semester hours or 4.5 quarter hour of College Mathematics (at College Algebra level or higher) - Recommended: Statistics, Physics, and Computer courses - A minimum overall and science academic average of 2.5 (4.0 scale)

+All prerequisite courses must be successfully completed prior to the beginning of the MLS program in order to be considered for admission.
 The content of courses must be applicable towards a major in that area or in medical laboratory science.
-Survey, CLEP, or AP courses are not accepted toward the requirements.
+Survey courses are not accepted toward the requirements.